Tim Gunn brings his spoiler-free review of Avengers: Infinity War! Check out his other reviews here 🙂

 My point is, when I walk by a Cinnabon stand, and get a whiff of that type 2 diabetes, none of these complaints seem to matter.
 It’s all over but the crying.

 Have you watched all 40 hours of the Disney Marvel movies thus far?
 Well, you already know you’re going to see this.
+And maybe even get yourself some Marvel’s Infinity War posters for your walls after so you can be reminded of it while you wait for it to be released into the world once it’s finished its run in theaters.
 Looking for the hype, to justify treating yourself?
 Here’s the lowdown: you will not be disappointed.
 That’s it.
 This is no Avengers 2.
 This is 3 hours of pure, uncut sugar, or about 87 Cinnabon rolls.
 The big ones.

 What if you’ve never read a comic book nor seen any of the movies?
 Well, first, let me say welcome back from your 10 year nap, R.I.P.
 Van Winkle.
 A lot has happened.
 Also, this movie will make no sense.
 But go see it anyway.
 You seem like you need some help staying awake, and the experience of this movie is jolt after jolt of pure adrenaline.